babakfp/babakfp.ir/src/content/docs/tailwindcss-addons/index.md

 title: Tailwind CSS Addons
 ---

-A Tailwind CSS plugin that adds extra utilities and more.
+A set of Tailwind CSS plugins that add extra defaults, utilities, variants, and more.

 ## Install